enelson111/Data4910Final/README.md

 * Start on the **Overview** tab to understand the datasets.
 * **Explore WDI data:**
+    * The app loads with default data automatically - start exploring immediately
     * Select countries of interest (try comparing regions like US, China, India)
     * Adjust year range to focus on specific periods
     * Switch between indicators to see different development metrics
     * Use the map view to identify geographic patterns
+    * **Upload custom data (optional):**
+        * Click "Upload Custom WDI CSV" in the sidebar
+        * Select your CSV file (any column structure works)
+        * Map your columns to the required variables:
+            * **Country Column** - Which column contains country names
+            * **Year Column** - Which column contains year values
+            * **GDP Column** - (Optional) Which column contains GDP data
+            * **Life Expectancy Column** - (Optional) Which column contains life expectancy data
+            * **Population Column** - (Optional) Which column contains population data
+        * Click "Apply Configuration" to update all visualizations with your custom data
+        * The app will automatically update all charts, maps, and tables to use your data
 * **Analyze Airbnb trends:**
     * Compare 2020 and 2023 to observe pandemic recovery patterns
     * Filter by city and room type to segment the market
     * Examine the host insights plot to understand listing behavior

+---

+## Using Custom WDI Data

+The dashboard supports uploading your own World Bank or similar development indicator data:

+### Step-by-Step Guide:

+1. **Prepare Your Data:**
+   * Ensure your CSV has columns for country/region names and year values
+   * Optional: Include columns for GDP, life expectancy, population, or other indicators
+   * Your column names can be anything - you'll map them in the next step

+2. **Upload Your File:**
+   * Navigate to the "Global Development (WDI)" tab
+   * Look for the "Custom File" section in the left sidebar
+   * Click "Upload Custom WDI CSV (Optional)" and select your file

+3. **Map Your Variables:**
+   * After upload, dropdown menus will appear
+   * Select which column in your data represents each variable:
+     * **Country Column:** Required - identifies countries/regions
+     * **Year Column:** Required - identifies time periods
+     * **GDP Column:** Optional - select "None" if not applicable.
+To ensure accurate display in the KPI summary, the values in this column **must be the full numerical amount (e.g., 1,000,000,000)**, not pre-scaled values like '1' if the unit is "billions."
+The application automatically scales and formats the number into billions (e.g., $1.00B).
+     * **Life Expectancy Column:** Optional - select "None" if not applicable
+     * **Population Column:** Optional - select "None" if not applicable

+4. **Apply Configuration:**
+   * Click the "Apply Configuration" button
+   * The app will process your data and update all visualizations
+   * You'll see a notification confirming successful configuration

+5. **Explore Your Data:**
+   * All controls (country selector, year range, etc.) will update to reflect your data
+   * All visualizations, maps, and tables will use your custom dataset
+   * KPI boxes will show metrics from your data (or "N/A" if columns weren't mapped)

+### Tips for Custom Data:
+* Your data doesn't need to match the default structure exactly
+* Map only the variables you have - unmapped variables will show "N/A"
+* Ensure year values are numeric (e.g., 2020, 2021) for proper sorting
+* The app handles missing values gracefully with `na.rm = TRUE`

 ---